Sherry Harris: Early life and education

 Harris was born on February 27, 1957, in Newark, New Jersey, to a single mom.
 She grew up in Newark's ghetto as an only child and experienced poverty and other hardships, including the 1967 Newark riots.

 In 1978, Harris graduated from New Jersey Institute of Technology with a degree in Human Factors Engineering (Ergonomic Engineering) and later earned her Master of Business Administration.
 After college she would move to Seattle, working at Pacific Northwest Bell Telephone Company and Boeing as an engineer.
 She was active in community activism around Seattle focusing on city improvements, women's rights, and LGBT rights.

 Seattle City Council

 1991 election

 Harris ran in the 1991 Seattle City Council against longtime councilmember Sam Smith, who was the first Black person to be elected to the Seattle City Council.
-Due to health complications related to diabetes, and long hospitalizations, Smith was unable to run an effect campaign against Harris.
+Due to health complications related to diabetes, and long hospitalizations, Smith was unable to run an effective campaign against Harris.

 In the November general election, Harris won in a landslide with 65% of the vote compared to Smith's 35%.
 Harris would be the first elected black lesbian to elected office.